 There's also a newer type of joint replacement surgery called resurfacing.
 This uses only metal components and may be more suitable for younger patients.
 Your surgeon will discuss with you the type of surgery that would be best.

-If joint replacement isn't suitable for you, your surgeon may suggest an operation known as an arthrodesis, which fuses your joint in a permanent position.
+If joint replacement is not suitable for you, your surgeon may suggest an operation to fuse your joint in a permanent position, known as an arthrodesis.

 This means your joint will be stronger and much less painful, although you will no longer be able to move it.

 Adding or removing some bone around a joint

 If you have osteoarthritis in your knees but you're not suitable for knee replacement surgery, you may be able to have an operation called an osteotomy.
 This involves your surgeon adding or removing a small section of bone either above or below your knee joint.